maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 So very WIP.
 Note that some books in Korean and Japanese are not listed here, and that the categorization in edge cases is dependent on what's useful to *me*.

+# Cobblery, Leatherworking, Shoemaking
+Not "fiber arts" as such but with some allied crossover.
+Also I'm too lazy to start another Markdown file.

+- Jake Garrett. *Mastering the Art of Shoemaking: A Practical Beginner's Guide to Handcrafting Custom Footwear from Scratch*.

 # Cross Stitch, Embroidery, Needlework, Quilting
 I am not a quilter but I like looking at the pictures; my primary interest is in Korean traditional quilting.